 Legally, responsibility falls on the rural/area dean and churchwardens, but in this diocese, parsonage houses are managed by the diocesan office and are usually let during a vacancy.
-We normally agree to an initial ten-month let, which can be extended as necessary.
+We normally agree to an initial six-month let, which can be extended as necessary.
 Before any letting, the diocesan surveyor will inspect the property and arrange for it to be put in a suitable condition.

 The surveyor handles all negotiations and administration for the letting.
 Please remember to ensure that all possessions and equipment belonging to the PCC, e.g. photocopier, are removed from the house as soon as the priest has moved out.

-If interview candidates need to view the property, please contact the diocesan office to arrange this rather than speaking directly to the tenants.
+It is usual to arrange a tour of the parsonage as part of the recruitment process.
+Contact the diocesan office to arrange this rather than speaking directly to the tenants.